North Korea's decision to detonate a nuclear device underground Monday caught the United States by surprise, officials said.

 "They didn't give us any warning whatsoever," one senior U.S. intelligence official who works on North Korean issues told FOX News.

-The official said the communist country made "no demands," and passed on the message that it would carry out the test through diplomats at the United Nations in New York City.
+Reuters reported that the communist country made no demands, and passed on the message that it would carry out the test through diplomats at the United Nations in New York City.

 The senior intelligence official said that even after the demonstration at the Punggye nuclear test site, the only evidence of activity that analysts could see in aerial imagery was a "couple of spoil sites," or large holes.